Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 I have contributed to the [NeoGB Printer](https://github.com/zenaro147/NeoGB-Printer) which uses the same engine and has exactly the same compatibility with games.
 It adds some serial protocol analysis to automate automatic/timeout modes.

-So, here is the game list:
+So, here is the curated game list:

 - *1942 (never released in Japan)*
 - *Alice in Wonderland (never released in Japan)*